Eye-Tracking-while-Reading: A Living Survey of Datasets with Open Library Support: Use cases of eye-tracking-while-reading data

 Eye movement data has also entered NLP research, where it serves two broad purposes.
 First, gaze is used to augment language models or models used for downstream applications.
-Because eye movements unfold over time and their data structure hence differs fundamentally from the static nature of text, integration into text-based models is non-trivial.
-One approach is to derive word-level gaze measures such as total fixation duration and use them to construct gaze embeddings which can then be integrated with word embeddings \citep{lopez-cardona2025seeing}.
-Alternatively, gaze can inform attention mechanisms (e.g., assigning lower attention weights to words with shorter total fixation duration;~\citealp{sood2023improvingattention}), or the input text can be reordered according to a scanpath such that the words follow the chronological order in which they were fixated by a given reader \citep{deng2023-augmented, yang2023plm}.
+Because eye movements unfold over time and their data structure hence differs fundamentally from the static nature of text, integration into text-based models is non-trivial. \review{One approach is to construct gaze embeddings for each word in the text.
+Such embeddings can be obtained by, for example, encoding a scanpath using neural models.
+This allows for extracting vectors representing the eye movements on a given text.
+These representations can then be combined with representations of each word individually, by, for example, adding or concatenating the two representations \citep{lopez-cardona2025seeing}.} Alternatively, gaze can inform attention mechanisms (e.g., assigning lower attention weights to words with shorter total fixation duration;~\citealp{sood2023improvingattention}), or the input text can be reordered according to a scanpath such that the words follow the chronological order in which they were fixated by a given reader \citep{deng2023-augmented, deng-etal-2024-fine, yang2023plm}.
 Such gaze-augmented models have been shown to improve performance in a wide range of NLP tasks, including sentiment analysis \citep{yang2023plm, mishra2017LeveragingCognitiveFeatures, barrett-etal-2018-sequence, ren-xiong-2021-cogalign}, named entity recognition \citep{hollenstein-zhang-2019-entity, ren-xiong-2021-cogalign}, paraphrase generation and sentence compression \citep{sood2020improving, klerke-etal-2016-improving}, relation extraction \citep{ren-xiong-2021-cogalign}, NLU tasks (Natural Language Understanding, GLUE benchmark; \citealp{deng2023-augmented, deng-etal-2024-fine}), readability assessment \citep{gonzalez-garduno-sogaard-2017-readability}, dependency parsing \citep{strzyz-etal-2019-towards}, question answering \citep{malmaud-etal-2020-bridging}, or grammatical acceptability classification \citep{bondar_colagaze_2025}.

 Second, NLP methods are evaluated using eye movement data.
 This is possible because, as has been introduced before, there is a tight connection between human language processing and eye movements.
 This connection can be leveraged, for example, to automatically assess the difficulty of a text generated by a language model.
 Instead of letting a human assign a score, eye movements can be tracked while reading the text and evaluated.
 Reading measures such as the rate of regressions can then be used to assess the readability of the text \citep{klein2025eyetrackingbasedcognitive}.
 NLP applications for machine translation~\citep{Doherty2010, sajjad-etal-2016-eyes}, or summarization can be evaluated in a similar fashion~\citep{ikhwantri-etal-2024-analyzing}.